architjain/ws-lambda-at-edge/Lab1_Security/README.md

 Security always comes first.

-Let's improve our website safity by adding a number of security headers to enforce HTTPS and prevent XSS.
+Let's check and improve our website safity by adding a number of security headers to enforce HTTPS and prevent XSS.

 ### 1. Scan the website for security vulnerabilities